tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

     .host:/ /mnt/shared vmhgfs defaults 0 0
     mount -t vmhgfs .host:/ /mnt/shared

+Note: If you are using the official VMware tools, you might have to blacklist the stock kernel's vmw_vmci from loading in order to have the official tools' vmci load, which vmhgfs depends on.

-Enable shared folders at boot
+> Enable shared folders at boot

 For shared folders to be working you need to have loaded the vmhgfs driver.
 Simply create the following systemd files: